Interactive Brokers Review 2026: Pros & Cons

 The fixed fee system is straightforward.
 You will pay a fixed fee for each exchange.
 For instance, you will pay 0.10% on transactions on the Swiss Stock Exchange (with a minimum of 10 CHF).

 The tiered fee system is much more complicated.
-You will pay all the individual fees, such as clearing fees, trade reporting fees, and transaction fees.
-And the rules are different for each stock exchange.
+You pay individual fees, such as clearing fees, trade reporting fees, and transaction fees.
+The rules are different for each stock exchange.

-Many people are turned away by the complexity of the tiered fee system.
-But for simple investors, the tiered system is often significantly cheaper.
+The complexity of the tiered fee system turns many people away.
+However, for simple investors, the tiered system is often significantly cheaper.
 In most of my calculations, the tiered fee system was less expensive than the fixed system.
 So, if you want the lowest fees possible, you should generally opt for the tiered system.

 I will not go into details about all the fees of Interactive Brokers because they are complex.
-But overall, the fees of IB are really low.
+But overall, the fees of Interactive Brokers are really low.
 For instance, here is a comparison I did for the best brokers in Switzerland:

 When you compare IB with other brokers available in Switzerland, we can see that the fees of Interactive Brokers are excellent.
 If you trade a few times per month, your costs will be really low!